SisyphusRex/k-assignment-6-flaskdatabase/README.md

 You can get up to 40 assignment points of extra credit by adding additional functionality (Max 8 points per feature).
 If you attempt any of this extra credit, be sure to add a section to this README stating what Extra Credit you are attempting.
 Otherwise, I may not know to look for it.
 The extra credit can be obtained by adding the following features:

 * Validate all information that is submitted to ensure it is valid.
 This includes Insert and Update of Beverages.
+    1. I looked at this one.
+ID, Name, and Price should be easy to validate as the first two are just strings and the last is a float.
+Active is a radio button and validation is inherent.
+As a matter of fact, unless there are further guidelines concerning ID and Name, they can be strings of any value.
+    2. Unfortunantly, validating Pack will entail too much scope creep.
+I would have to:
+        1. Figure out what all the different pack values mean
+        2. Create a Regex for every possible combination of units, package size, package quantity
+        3. OR modify the Beverage model's pack attribute to be more granular with sub-attributes
+            1. Modify the Add and Edit views to account for new sub-attributes
+    3. But, I could do a simple pack validation by checking for at least one integer(quantity) and at least one string(unit)
+        1. Nope.
+Not all existing beverages have a Pack of quantity and unit that can be split into two strings.
+I will abandon this one for scope creep.
+I would need to sanitize the existing database first.
+    4. At this point, the only input I will validate is Price and maybe a simple Pack validation to avoid scope creep.
+    5. I enabled Price validation with one caveat: my validator assumes that floats of any length can be entered, beyond dollars and cents.
+While this allows for users to input seemingly illogical prices (49.00000304 for example), this is not a fault.
+Look at gas prices per gallon: they often involve numbers smaller than 1 cent.
+Beverages could POTENTIALLY involve numbers smaller than one cent.
+While unusual, I will rely on the user to make that determination.
+The user's business logic may require more price granularity.
+        1. I could change the Beverage model to include a get_price() method that returns the self.price formatted to two decimal places .2f but I think this would confuse users if they don't know the actual price is more granular.  get_price() would change a self.price of 49.009 and return 49.00 or 49.01 depending on my rounding.
+    6. EDIT: ID must be validated.
+All of the initial IDs are of length 6 and only contain letters and 0-9.
+    7. As of 12/11/2024, ID and Price are explicitly validated via utility methods.
+Active is implicitly validated via radio buttons.
+Name is implicitly validated by checking for existence of a string.
 * Use JavaScript / jQuery to handle getting to the edit page of a item in the list by setting a click listener on the table row for the item.
 (This would replace the edit link from scaffolding)
+    1. I put a click listener into the base.html and it works EXCEPT that it also reacts to clicking on the header row.
 * Use JavaScript / jQuery to pop up a confirmation delete message when deleting a beverage.
 (I realize that there is already a delete check via a whole page, but I want a JS one in addition to that for the Extra Credit)
 * Ability to click on a table header and sort the list of items by that column.
 You must do at least 2 column headings.
     1. I attempted this one.
 I can sort by the headers, albeit not in place, but by rendering a new view.
 Now, I tried adding the radio buttons for Active, Inactive, All, but I can't get the table to show up.
 The only button I tried the Active, Inactive, All radio button filtering on is sorting Price by Ascending order.
+The other header buttons sort as they should.
+    2. I commented out the status checker on Price sort in Ascending order, so it sorts as normal.
+    3. Active, Inactive, All radio buttons are non functional
 * Write at least 2 unit tests to verify some part of your code.

 ### Notes